Digital Nomad Life in True Blue, Grenada

 We asked people in True Blue if they could share any humorous cultural blunders they commited.
 They wrote:

 "In True Blue, it's important to respect the local customs and traditions.
 Avoid wearing revealing clothing, especially in religious or traditional settings, as it is considered disrespectful.
 Public displays of affection are generally frowned upon, so try to keep affectionate gestures private.
 It's also considered rude to take photos of people without their permission, so always ask before you snap a picture.
 When it comes to dining etiquette, it's polite to finish everything on your plate as leaving food can be seen as wasteful or ungrateful.
 Avoid discussing sensitive topics such as politics or religion unless you are very familiar with the person you are talking to.
 It's also important to remember that punctuality is not highly valued in Grenadian culture, so don't be offended if people are late for appointments or social gatherings.
 Finally, remember to greet people politely and use formal titles unless invited to do otherwise.
-This shows respect and is greatly appreciated by the locals," said one expat who made the move to True Blue.
+This shows respect and is greatly appreciated by the locals," remarked one foreigner who made the move to True Blue.

 About the Author